Yok4ai/SwinUNETRV2/README.md

-# SwinUNETR V2
+# SwinUNETR++

-A PyTorch implementation of SwinUNETR V2 for medical image segmentation.
+An advanced PyTorch implementation of SwinUNETR++ for brain tumor segmentation with comprehensive loss function optimization, adaptive scheduling, and local minima escape strategies.

 ## Installation